-The Studebaker Administration Building provides offices for the University president, vice president for development and alumni relations, vice president for finance and administration, as well as the registrar, student loan, accounting, cash receipts and human resources offices.
+The Studebaker Administration Building provides offices for the University president, vice president for finance and administration, as well as the registrar, accounting, cash receipts and human resources offices.

 The Women's Center, opened in September 2004 on Hanna Street, serves as a resource center for students, faculty, staff, and the Greencastle community interested in and acting on behalf of women's issues at DePauw.